...

 Annotated Bibliography

 A new area of study is the extent to which chronic sleeplessness problem results in forgetting by elder persons.
-Hence, when conducting the survey, such terms as ‘chronic insomnia, cognitive impairment in older adults were used.
-Articles that had been peer reviewed were searched for in PubMed and Google Scholar.
+Hence, when conducting the survey, such terms as ‘chronic insomnia, and cognitive impairment in older adults were used.
+Articles that had been peer-reviewed were searched for in PubMed and Google Scholar.

 Bibliography